stas00/jupyter-notebook-tools/nbstripout/README.md

 They focus on being fast git strip out filters, without much else.

-As of this writing nbstripout-fast and nbstripout-jq are respectively 13 and 9 times faster than nbconvert with the notebooks I tested them with.
+As of this writing `nbstripout-fast` and `nbstripout-jq` are respectively 13 and 9 times faster than `nbstripout` with the notebooks I tested them with.

 If you need the full functionality see [nbstripout](https://github.com/kynan/nbstripout).